andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 and Allie snaps a series of photos while Brace cracks me up by just being Brace.

-An artist is only as good as her tools and despite Allie's best efforts I... look like a tool.
+An artist is only as good as her tools and despite Allie's best efforts I... look like a dweeb.
 I wouldn't recommend a photoshoot while exhausted and sweaty from a full day of rehearsing.
 Whatever, I send the photo and put the whole headshot hardship behind me.